DrrD1990/Concurrency/README.md

-# Effect of concurrency on epidemic sizes in the event-driven SIS and SIR models on networks
+# Effect of concurrency on stochastic epidemic dydnamics in SIS and SIR models on networks

 We provide here code to accompany the following paper: